abarker/typped/doc/sphinx_docs/recursive_descent.rst

 When the grammar is "compiled" with respect to a ``PrattParser`` instance it produces a recursive descent parser for the grammar within the Pratt parser framework.
-The generated parsers currently use full backtracking search (finding stop-sets is not yet implemented).
+The generated parsers currently use full backtracking search (The use of first-sets is not fully implemented, but fits nicely into the precondition-triggering model.)

 This feature is still in development and experimental.
 The code is not optimized and parts are currently inefficient.